zloeber/WindowsSetupScripts/Readme.md

 ## Scripts

 There are a handful of scripts make up this mini-project.
 One script can be used to create another script that could be used as a gist for your own boxstarter customization.
-Another can be used stand-alone by generating an external json config file with all appropriate settings to
+Another can be used stand-alone by generating an external json config file with all appropriate settings to setup a new system to suit your specific needs.

 *Create-Windows-Config-Script.ps1* - Creates a Windows 10 or Server 2016 Initial Setup Script to be used with boxstarter.